Experiential Education programs offered at your school by Walt:

 Intro to Winter/Wilderness Survival -This unit emphasizes preparation, safety and winter/outdoor fun.
 It includes; preparation for winter excursions, clothing, backpack kit, tragedies of the unprepared and their avoidance, equipment display with survival scenario, and, if conditions permit, the building of snow shelters (quinzees), shovels provided.
 The quinzee activity requires proper attire, i.e. insulated footwear, good mitts, layered clothing, outside layer of nylon or similar.
 Quinzees are made before lunch and hollowed out after lunch.
 4 to 6 hours.

 Renewable Energy – After discussing energy sources and their pro’s and con’s, students will do hands on solar energy research by helping conduct an experiment with solar thermal ‘boxes’ , managing the boxes and recording the temperature to determine which colour collector will achieve the highest temperature, red, green, brown or black.
-Also the students will see a solar water heater and hot dog cooker (parabolic reflector), (and taste the results!) and observe a solar powered fan.
+Also the students will see demonstrations of a solar water heater and hot dog cooker (parabolic reflector), (and taste the results!) and a solar powered fan.

 Square Dancing Get your students moving with this fun activity.
 In an hour, they will learn positions and basic moves like honour, circle, dosido, swing, promenade and apply them in a called dance.
 With more time, they can do more advanced moves like ladies chains, right hand stars, over/unders and the challenging allemeande left grand right and left.
 Performing for or with parents/grandparents at an evening ‘hoedown’ is a wonderful conclusion for this activity.
 Yeehaa!!!